jbkinney/14_crispr/README.md

      column 1: region name
      column 2: forward primer sequence
      column 3: reverse primer sequence
      column 4: sequence of the wild-type region beginning with the 5’ end of the forward primer and ending with the 5’ end of the reverse primer.
 Exonic nucleotides must be capitalized, with the left-most capitalized nucleotide indicating the start of the reading frame.

-- r1.fastq and r2.fastq: the forward and reverse read fastq files from illumina.
+- r1.fastq and r2.fastq: the forward and reverse read fastq files.
 Currently the pipeline requires that all forward reads be in a single file, and similarly for all reverse reads.
 Starting with the *R1*.fastq.gz and *R2*.fastq.gz files provided by the illumina sequences, this can be accomplished by executing the following commands:

 $ zcat *R1*.fastq.gz > r1.fastq
 $ zcat *R2*.fastq.gz > r2.fastq